zachamo/TCC_Cand_Netchange_Parser/README.md

 scripted to accomodate a 'scrubber' process, which removes SSOIDs and other employment data upon loss of Internal status.

 Note - I locally compiled as an executable using pyinstaller.

+UPDATE - appearently you can achieve similar if not better results using the TCC Custom Steps library